Welcoming a dog into your family can be a big decision. You must find a breed that works well with your space, routine, and personality.

 Greyhounds tend to have very thin coats as they need to be aerodynamic, however, this means that they are incredibly susceptible to cold temperatures.

-Border Collies on there other hand are the complete opposite, with thick, long coats to keep them warm.
+Border Collies on the other hand are the complete opposite, with thick, long coats to keep them warm.

-This usually means that your mix will have a coat that’s somewhere in the middle.
+This usually means that your mix will have a coat in the middle.

 Common Health Issues

 You may find that, later in life, your dog suffers from eye problems or late-onset epilepsy.
-But, these things are usually treatable with medication.
+But, these things are usually treatable with medication and a good personalized diet.

 Greyhounds, on the other hand, have a natural lifespan of around 12 years.

-This isn’t because they’re particularly unhealthy, but because their organs and limbs are put under much more pressure due to their body shape.
+This isn’t because they’re particularly unhealthy.
+However, their organs and limbs are put under much more pressure due to their body shape.